Plans unveiled for major renovation and expansion of filling station in Offaly

-Decision still awaited on major expansion and refurbishment of Offaly filling station
+Green light given for major expansion of Offaly filling station including new shop and deli

-A decision is is still awaited on plans for a major expansion and refurbishment of an Offaly filling station.
+Offaly County Council has approved plans for a major expansion and refurbishment of an Offaly filling station which include a new shop and deli area.

-Permission is being sought to carry out the work on an existing filling station at Freagh, Kilcormac on the N52.
+Permission has been granted to carry out the work on an existing filling station at Freagh, Kilcormac on the N52.
+The council has attached 20 conditions to the planning permission.

 The plans include and extension to the rear to provide for a new retail shop, deli area and seating as well as the full renovation and refurbishment of the premises.